-A lot of people think the more acidic a substance is, the more dangerous it will be - especially to the eyes.
+A lot of people think the more acidic a substance is, the more dangerous it will be to the eyes.
 But in most cases, this is wrong.
 This is not to rule out the fact that acidic substances can cause severe irritation and pain to the out, but if an acidic substance gets into the eye, all it needs is a lot of water.
-Remember when some lemon juice got into your eyes, it hurt you, right?
-But it did not cause any long-term vision problems.
-You probably rinsed it off with lots of water, and that was it.
+Lemon juice is very irritating, but it doesn’t cause any long-term vision problems.
+After rinsing your eyes thoroughly your eyes will be fine.
 Acids have limited ability to penetrate tissue, and their high level of viscosity makes it easy to dilute and diffuse them with water.

 Basic substances on the other hand are more dangerous than acidic substances.
 Unlike acids, bases can easily penetrate tissue and cause irreparable damage, especially to the eyes.
 Severe chemical burns are mostly caused by basic substances.
 You need know how different bases react with water because most base substances react violently with water.
 If a base comes in contact with your eyes, adding water can cause more heat, worsen the pain and make the burn more severe.
 If your eye comes into contact with a basic substance, be sure to contact an optometrist if you don’t know what to do.